-The latest addition to the Lamborghini collection is the AUTOart Countach LP400, a limited edition with certificate Signature model.
+The latest addition to the Lamborghini collection is the AUTOart Countach LP400, a limited edition with a certificate Signature model.
 This a milestone model for me as well, number 350.
 Let me preface this review with a little history, I did own the Kyosho equivalent at one point, in orange exterior colour too.
 The Kyosho LP400 was a brilliant model that I had purchased for under $100 2-3 years back.
-Once the announcement from AUTOart was made that the LP400 model would be manufactured the decision was made to sell, main reason, Kyosho’s paint was inconsistent, lack lustre, and rough; a noted theme with some Kyosho models.
+Once the announcement from AUTOart was made that the LP400 model would be manufactured the decision was made to sell, the main reason, Kyosho’s paint was inconsistent, lacklustre, and rough; a noted theme with some Kyosho models.

 The chosen colour for the exterior was orange; there are two available choices today the other being yellow.
-Overall exterior lines mimic the original well, though there are a few areas that may have required a little more attention that I like to point out.
-The angle of the first nose seems little off and the amount of material just about the from wheels seems a little thick.
+Overall exterior lines mimic the original well, though there are a few areas that may have required a little more attention than I like to point out.
+The angle of the first nose seems a little off and the amount of material just about the from wheels seems a little thick.
 The last few oversights is the gap on the lower section just under the doors, a little large, visual interpretation make the area look slightly out of scale.
-The last issue is the rear panel gaps that mate the rear bumper to the side panels; these don’t exist on the original car.
-Now this may be a production call on AUTOart’s part as there most likely isn’t an alternative option within limits of the manufacturing process.
+The last issue is the rear panel gaps that mate the rear bumper to the side panels; these don’t exist in the original car.
+Now, this may be a production call on AUTOart’s part as there most likely isn’t an alternative option within the limits of the manufacturing process.
 Basically keep the cost down.

 The wheels are always one of my favourite elements of replica models, they need to be authentic or the model is a total fail IMO.
-AUTOart doesn’t disappoint here, LP400’s wheels/rubber are executed beautifully.
+AUTOart doesn’t disappoint here, LP400’s wheels/rubber is executed beautifully.
 Ride height front to rear is spot on too.